openssl/openssl/README.md

 Currently, only Frodo, Sike503, Sike751, Newhope, and NTRU are supported.
 Others will be added when OQS is updated.

+### Authentication mechanisms

+Currently, only picnicL1FS, qteslaI, qteslaIIIsize, qteslaIIIspeed are supported.
+Others will be added when OQS is updated.

 Building on Linux and macOS
 ---------------------------